The complexity of verifying the release-acquire semantics over register machines: Introduction

-The main body of our technical contribution lies in determining a way to explore only finite (and thus finitely many) runs of the register machine.
-For our harness results we provide regacrions from the boolean satisfiability and tautology problems respectively.
+The main body of our technical contribution lies in determining a way to explore only finite (and finitely many) runs of the register machine.
+For our hardness results we provide a reduction from the problem of emptiness of DFA intersection.
+This work is an extension of the results reported in \cite{RA_verification_2025}.
+The key extra contributions lie in: \begin{itemize} \item providing the full proofs for all our theorems and algorithms, \item closing the complexity gap for the verification problem $\rasem$ and $\srasem$ which was only known to be between \PSPACE~and both \NP and \coNP, \item extending our \PSPACE-hardness result to the memory models of \textit{parallel snapshot isolation} ($\psisem$) and \textit{sequential consistency} ($\scsem$), and \item providing more examples, figures and discussions, to improve on redability and presentation. \end{itemize}